- What are the different types of electric vehicles?

 EVs have advanced technology, and many have mobile app integrations that provide information about the vehicle.
 The apps collect data that can tell you how far you can drive given your current battery charge, and even allow you to control your car by locking the doors or pre-heating the interior.

-Gasoline engines are complex with hundreds of moving parts.
-Electric vehicles, on the other hand, have minimal moving parts within the motor.
+Gasoline engines are complex with thousands of moving parts.
+Electric vehicles, on the other hand, have minimal moving parts.
 With fewer moving parts, necessary maintenance is significantly reduced.
 EV owners save time and money in comparison to conventional vehicle owners.

 Electric Vehicle Range